DRDO Ghatak

 Ghatak (pronounced: gʰɑːt̪ək; lit.
-'Deadly in Sanskrit) (Note: from Hindi/Sanskrit 'घातक' (romanised: ghātaka) meaning 'killer', 'deadly'), initially designated as Indian Unmanned Strike Air Vehicle (IUSAV), is an autonomous jet powered stealthy unmanned combat aerial vehicle (UCAV), being developed by Aeronautical Development Establishment (ADE) of the Defence Research and Development Organisation (DRDO) for the Indian Air Force.
-The design work on the UCAV is to be carried out by the Aeronautical Development Agency (ADA).
-Autonomous Unmanned Research Aircraft (AURA) was a tentative name for the UCAV.
-Details of the project are classified.

-The Ghatak UCAV will have an internal weapons bay for carrying missiles, bombs and precision-guided munitions.
-Its design will be based on a flying-wing concept, and will be powered by a turbofan engine.

-The first flight of a scaled down testbed was carried out in July 2022, and that of a full scale prototype is expected in 2025.
+'Deadly in Sanskrit) (Note: from Hindi/Sanskrit 'घातक' (romanised: ghātaka) meaning 'killer', 'deadly'), earlier designated as Indian Unmanned Strike Air Vehicle, is an autonomous jet powered unmanned combat aerial vehicle (UCAV), being developed by Aeronautical Development Establishment of the Defence Research and Development Organisation for the Indian Armed Forces.
+The design work on the UCAV is carried out by the Aeronautical Development Agency of the Ministry of Defence.
+The UCAV's design is based on a flying-wing concept and it is powered by a turbofan engine.
+It is expected to have internal weapons bay capable of carrying missiles, bombs and precision-guided munitions.
+The first flight of a scaled down prototype was carried out in July 2022, with further tests in 2023.